parkaustin16/beaconstcg/README.md

-# BeaconsTCG - Trading Card Marketplace
+# BeaconsTCG - Trading Card Database/Marketplace

 A modern web marketplace for trading cards built with Next.js, Node.js, and Supabase.